nithyaramakrishnan/data-shield/install.md

   helm install iks-charts/ibmcloud-data-shield --set enclaveos-chart.Manager.AdminEmail=<admin email> --set enclaveos-chart.Manager.AdminName=<admin name> --set enclaveos-chart.Manager.AdminIBMAccountId=<hex account ID> --set global.IngressDomain=<your cluster's ingress domain>
   ```
   {: codeblock}

+3. Enable High Availability (HA) for {{site.data.keyword.datashield_short}} services.
+if you are working with multi node kubernetes cluster, then you can choose to have HA enabled for {{site.data.keyword.datashield_short}} services.
+This can be done using the <code>--set global.ServiceReplicas=<replica-count></code> command mentioned in the table below y specifying the replica count.

   <table>
     <caption>Table 1.
 Installation options</caption>